 Do you plan to recycle the batteries when they die?
 If so, rechargeable batteries are your best choice.
 There are more than 30,000 locations in the U.S. and Canada that will take rechargeable batteries for recycling, including large chain stores such as Sears, Target, Walmart and Home Depot.
 (You can find a site near you at Call2Recycle.org.)
-Drop-off recycling for disposable batteries, by contrast, is hard to find in most areas.
+In contrast, drop-off recycling for disposable batteries is hard to find in most areas.
 The exception is Vermont, which has over 100 drop-off locations in retail stores, libraries, and other public areas.
 Other states have a few drop-off locations, but often you have to recycle this kind of battery by mail at your own cost -- though except in California, which requires the recycling of all batteries, single-use alkaline batteries can typically be discarded in household trash instead.
 However, single-use lithium batteries should typically be recycled.

 Value expectations: The dollars and cents of it